-- A non-commercial environment i.e., no-one will pitch you anything.
+- A non-commercial environment i.e., no-one will pitch anything.

-This champagne experience on a beer budget is accentuated when live attendees are part of a group – every member of that group can enjoy the magic and memories of VGI with each other.
+This champagne experience on a beer budget is accentuated when live attendees are part of a group – every member of that group can enjoy the magic and memories of GIT with their group leader and each other.

-Yes, VGI is interactive.
-This interactivity takes 5 forms:
+GIT events are interactive.
+This interactivity takes 3 forms:

-- Each speaker’s email and social media URL’s will be made available.
+- Each speaker’s email will be made available.

-- When their videos, podcasts and e-books are released, every speaker is committed to engage with those who reach out to them with comments and/or emails.
+- When their videos and e-books are released, every speaker is committed to engage with those who reach out to them.

-Yes.
-VGI events feature a diverse program with 6 elements:
+GIT events feature a diverse program with 4 elements:

 - Opening and closing ceremonies.

-- 9 talks address a variety of personal, local, national and global issues.
+- Talks that address a variety of personal, local, national and global issues.

 - An interactivity period after each speaker.

-There is no after-party as many of GI Talks’ team members are involved in taking down the stage and other infrastructure.
-Nevertheless, VGI encourages attendees to attend their own after-parties to talk about what they have just seen and heard.
-There are literally dozens of bars and restaurants nearby.
+There is no after-party as many GIT team members are involved in taking down the stage and other infrastructure.
+Nevertheless, GIT encourages attendees to attend their own after-parties to talk about what they have just seen and heard.
+There are many restaurants close to the Granville Island Stage theatre.

 Contact the producer, Roger Killen at either email@example.com or 604.408.0888.

-From the 25 applicants who audition, 10 are chosen as VGI speakers.
-They are supplied with a schedule of the following 7 training events and book their calendars accordingly:
+From the 30 applicants who audition, 15 are chosen as GIT speakers for each event.
+They are supplied with a schedule of the following 5 free training events and book their calendars accordingly:

-- First rehearsal– Speakers are each given a 45 minute timeslot to deliver their talk.
+- Draft script reading – Each speaker is given a 30 minute timeslot to deliver their talk.
 They receive feedback and their talk is recorded for self-evaluation.

-- Second rehearsal– Speakers deliver their talks to a live, neutral audience and make refinements based on the feedback received.
+- Test audience – Each speaker is given a 30-minute timeslot to deliver their talk to a live, neutral audience and make refinements based on the feedback received.

-- Third rehearsal – This is the dress rehearsal.
-Speakers wear what they are planning to wear on their “big day,” are equipped with headset mics and are each given a 45 minute timeslot.
-This rehearsal is videotaped and a link is provided to each speaker for self-evaluation.
+- Dress rehearsal – Speakers wear what they are planning to wear on their “big day,” are equipped with headset mics and are each given a 30 minute timeslot.
+This rehearsal is recorded and a link is provided to each speaker for self-evaluation.

 The speakers’ videos will be available a few weeks after the event.
-Also, each of our speakers’ scripts will be re-purposed and published on Amazon as e-books.
+Also, each of our speakers’ scripts will be published on Amazon as a chapter in an e-book.
 We’ll let you know when the videos and e-books become available.

-The VGI speakers can be contacted in several ways:
+The GIT speakers can be contacted in several ways:

-- They will be available during the VGI event
+- They will be available during the event.

-- Their email addresses and other co-ordinates will appear in the program guide you’ll receive at the event, in their video descriptions, e-books and podcasts
+- Their email addresses will appear in the paper program guide you’ll receive at the event, in their video descriptions and e-book.

 Yes.
-No food or beverages (other than a water bottle), phone calls, flash photography, audio or video recording are allowed inside the auditorium
+No food or beverages, phone calls, flash photography, audio or video recording are allowed inside the auditorium.

 Yes, but not while a talk is in progress.

 Yes.
-Due to the nature of a live performance, all speakers, energizers and program portions are subject to change.
+Due to the nature of a live performance, all speakers and program portions are subject to change.

-Attendees understand that the VGI event is a safe, welcoming and inclusive environment in which harassment of any kind will not be tolerated.
-Violators of this policy will be expelled, will not receive a refund or any other form of compensation and will be banned from participating in future VGI events.
+Attendees understand that GIT events offer a safe, welcoming and inclusive environment in which harassment of any kind will not be tolerated.
+Violators of this policy will be expelled, will not receive a refund or any other form of compensation and will be banned from participating in future GIT events.

-VGI does not warrant that attendees will be satisfied with the VGI event or that it will be free of technical difficulties.
+GIT does not warrant that attendees will be satisfied with the GIT event or that it will be free of technical difficulties.

-Attendees grant to VGI a fully-paid, perpetual right to all photographs, video and audio recordings of themselves taken or made at the VGI event and the right to record, use, reproduce, broadcast and distribute any photographs, video or audio recordings for any purpose.
+Attendees grant to GIT a fully-paid, perpetual right to all photographs, video and audio recordings of themselves taken or made at the GIT event and the right to record, use, reproduce, broadcast and distribute any photographs, video or audio recordings for any purpose.

-By providing any personal data to GI Talks or VGI, attendees agree to join a list that will be emailed information pertaining to the October 20, 2018 event and subsequent similar events.
+By providing any personal data to GIT, attendees agree to join a list that will be emailed information pertaining to the spring 2021 event and subsequent similar events.
 Attendees may unsubscribe from this list with a single mouse click, at no cost and at any time.

-Attendees voluntarily assume all rick and danger of personal injury and hazards arising from, or related in any way to VGI (including loss, damage or theft of personal property) whether occurring prior to, during or after the VGI event and releases VGI and its staff, agents and volunteers from all liability.
+Attendees voluntarily assume all rick and danger of personal injury and hazards arising from, or related in any way to GIT (including loss, damage or theft of personal property) whether occurring prior to, during or after the GIT event and releases GIT and its staff, agents and volunteers from all liability.

 You buy tickets and pay online with a credit card – Visa, MasterCard or American Express.

-Yes, so long as you buy at least 13 contiguous seats (all rows in the auditorium contain 13 seats).
-Before you make your purchase, contact Roger Killen at email@example.com or 604.408.0888 to confirm that a row(s) is available and to select your row(s).
+Yes, so long as you buy at least 8 contiguous seats.
+Before you make your purchase, contact Roger Killen at email@example.com or 604.408.0888 to confirm that 8 contiguous seats are available.

 Yes.
 After you have completed your purchase you’ll receive an email containing your tickets.
-Each ticket has a unique bar code which will be scanned at the entrance to the auditorium.
+You can print these tickets on your printer.
+Each ticket has a unique bar code which will be scanned at the entrance to the Granville Island Stage theatre.

-There are several convenient and sustainable transportation options for getting there including walking, biking or public transportation.
+There are several convenient and sustainable transportation options for getting there including walking, biking, ferries or public transportation.

 FOOD AND BEVERAGE

-Sorry but the Vancouver Convention Centre rule is that no outside food or beverage is permitted on site.
-However you are permitted to bring a water bottle.
+Sorry but the Granville Island Stage theatre rule is that no outside food or beverage is permitted on site.

-You can go to any of the numerous restaurants that are within walking distance of the Vancouver Convention Centre.
+You can go to any of the numerous restaurants that are within walking distance of the Granville Island Stage theatre.

-- VGI does not give attendees a ‘swag bag’ filled with branded giveaways; we believe that these bags and most of their contents end up in landfills.
+- GIT does not give attendees a ‘swag bag’ filled with branded giveaways; we believe that these bags and most of their contents end up in landfills.

-- VGI’s paper program guide is printed on recycled paper.
+- GIT’s paper program guide is printed on recycled paper.

-- VGI sources locally to reduce waste and transport-related emissions.
+- GIT sources locally to reduce waste and transport-related emissions.

-- VGI chooses venues that are accessible by walking, bicycle and transit.
+- GIT chooses venues that are accessible by walking, bicycle and transit.

-- VGI’s operations are as energy efficient as possible.
+- GIT’s operations are as energy efficient as possible.

-- VGI’s administration systems are as paperless as possible.
+- GIT’s administration systems are as paperless as possible.

-- VGI recycles as much of our waste as possible.
+- GIT recycles as much of our waste as possible.

-- VGI asks its suppliers to follow sustainable practices.
+- GIT asks its suppliers to follow sustainable practices.

 We customize each partnership relationship.
 Please contact Roger Killen at email@example.com or 604.408.0888 for more information.

 All partners receive various forms of publicity, complimentary seats and other exploitable commercial potential.
 Each partnership is designed on a case by case basis.
-GI Talks is open to all sorts of creative ways to building win:win partnerships.
+GIT is open to all sorts of creative ways to building win:win partnerships.
 Contact Roger Killen at firstname.lastname@example.org or 604.408.0888.